evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron/_index.md

 The Audi Q4 50 e-tron has several standard and optional driver assistance systems for better safety and comfort.

 The Audi Q4 50 e-tron has a lane-keeping assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
-In addition, the system warns the driver if it leaves its lane.
+In addition, the system warns the driver if the vehicle leaves the driving lane.

 Cruise control is a standard system on the Audi Q4 50 e-tron.
 The cruise control system helps the driver keep a set speed.